-The Boneheads—originally founded by Abe Nole in the early 1960’s—had six trombones and three rhythm players (piano, bass, and drums).
-The founding members were professional trombone players in the Las Vegas showrooms and consisted of Abe Nole, Charlie Loper, Archie LeCoque, Tommy Hodges, Pat Thompson and Bill Smiley.
+The Boneheads—originally founded by Abe Nole in 1962 —had six trombones and three rhythm players (piano, bass, and drums).
+The founding members were professional trombone players in the Las Vegas showrooms and consisted such legends as Abe Nole, Charlie Loper, Bill Harris, Archie LeCoque, Tommy Hodges, Pat Thompson, Dick “Stretch” McQuary and Bill Smiley.
 They rehearsed on the second floor of the old Silver Slipper on The Las Vegas Strip and occasionally at Abe’s home.

 By the late 1960’s the group typically rehearsed backstage at the Frontier Hotel, or the at the Village Pub on Koval Lane, and had changed personnel.
 At that time the tenor trombones were Bill Booth, Jim Huntzinger, Ed Morgan and the legendary Carl Fontana.
 The bass trombones were Bill Rogers and Ralph Pressler.
 The Boneheads would perform at UNLV or after hours at the musician’s union hall.
 Some of the rhythm section players over the years were: Piano – Mike Breen, Frank Collett, Tommy Todd and Ronnie Simone.
 Bass: Carson Smith, Bob Badgley, Brace Phillips and Ken Seiffert.
 Drums – Clyde Duell, Karl Kiffe, Tom Montgomery and Santo Savino.

 The musicians would work two shows per night, six or seven nights a week, and then get together after hours for their own enjoyment.
 They would perform with every star on the strip, from Sinatra’s Rat Pack to Elvis and numerous production shows.